The1stMartian/GCskewAnalyzer/README.md

 &emsp;3) For each genome: A comma delimited features file (<genomeName>_coords.csv)<br>

 Notes:<br>
-<i>- Examples of each input file are provided in the accompanying folder, Data.
-Users should simply copy/paste their data into the files and re-execute the script.</i><br>
-<i>- The script is controlled by the ter_coords.csv file.
-It will expect to find an accompanying genome sequence and features files for each listed genome/ter.</i><br>
-         <i>- The Data folder should be located the same directory as the GCS_vX.py script. </i>
+<i>Examples of each input file are provided in the accompanying folder, Data.
+Users should simply copy/paste their data into the files and re-execute the script.
+The script is controlled by the ter_coords.csv file.
+It will expect to find an accompanying genome sequence and features files for each listed genome/ter.
+The Data folder should be located the same directory as the GCS_vX.py script.</i>

 ### Outputs: (6)